Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

 In this context, the term $r_t(\theta)$ denotes the importance sampling ratio, given by $r_t(\theta)=\frac{\pi_\theta(a_t|s_t)}{\pi_{\theta_{old}}(a_t|s_t)}$.
 This ratio adjusts for the difference between the new and old policies.
 The advantage function, $A_t$, is defined as $A_t = Q(s_t, a_t) - V(s_t)$, which measures how much better an action $a_t$ is compared to the expected value under state $s_t$.
 Combining these definitions, the full loss function becomes:

-The augmented RL objective combines the classic policy gradient approach—driven by the advantage term—with knowledge-driven external feedback.
-Specifically, $F(s_t,a_t)$ can represent a semantic similarity score, such as one computed by RAG between the generated text and the ground truth.
+The augmented RL objective combines the classic policy gradient approach with external feedback.
+Specifically, $F(s_t,a_t)$ can represent a semantic similarity score such as one computed by RAG between the generated text and the ground truth.
 This integration enables the agent to learn not only from environment-based rewards but also from external, domain-specific signals.
 The hyperparameter $\lambda$ governs the trade-off between traditional policy learning and feedback correction, allowing flexible adjustment based on the quality and availability of external knowledge.
 This formulation improves the model's adaptability by integrating corrective feedback alongside environment-driven learning.

 The RAG model's evaluation process is based on Maximum Inner Product Search (MIPS), where the most relevant document $\hat{D}$ is retrieved by computing $\hat{D}=argmaxSim(q,D_i)$, with $q$ denoting the query embedding generated by the encoder and $D_i$ representing the embedding of the $i-th$ document.